In the Beginning

 My father-in-law after his release from Auschwitz

 The family farm was seized by Hungarian villagers and other remnants of Jewish property was systematically ransacked and destroyed.
-I didn’t ask Shmuel about his experiences in Auschwitz as he didn’t offer this information but he told me that he and his surviving cousin Harry (who now lives in Canada) and who survived Auschwitz with him, together with Harry’s brother had returned to their village after the war to try to reclaim what was theirs.
+I didn’t ask Shmuel about his experiences in Auschwitz as he didn’t offer this information but he told me that he and his surviving cousin Harry (who now lives in Canada) and who survived Auschwitz with him, they, together with Harry’s brother had returned to their village after the war to try to reclaim what was theirs.
 Upon arriving at their village they were told by the villagers who had previously been their friends and neighbors either to immediately to leave or die.
 They left but Harry’s brother hired a boat to cross the river to go back to claim what was his and what had been stolen from them by the villagers, he was murdered in the boat by patrolling villagers and his body thrown into the river.
-Shmuel has not returned to his home village since.
+Shmuel has not returned to his home village since and has little chance of regaining his property from the Hungarian government.

 After being freed from Auschwitz, Shmuel made his way to Israel where he arrived in late 1945 and met his wife to be, Malka whom he married soon after.